Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 6450 (OEM) 1GB is 13% faster than the GeForce 9500 GT 1GB GDDR3 overall, due to its greater data rate. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 6450 (OEM) 1GB should be a small bit faster than the GeForce 9500 GT 1GB GDDR3 overall. (explain)

-Texel RateThe GeForce 9500 GT 1GB GDDR3 will be quite a bit (approximately 47%) faster with regards to AF than the Radeon HD 6450 (OEM) 1GB. (explain)
+Texel RateThe GeForce 9500 GT 1GB GDDR3 should be much (approximately 47%) more effective at anisotropic filtering than the Radeon HD 6450 (OEM) 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison